 Dementors personify depression

 The soul-stealing dementors, creatures that suck hope and happiness out of anyone they’re near, first appear in Prisoner of Azkaban.
 According to Rowling, they’re a physical manifestation of what it’s like to experience depression.
 “It’s so difficult to describe [depression] to someone who’s never been there, because it’s not sadness,” Rowling said in an interview with Oprah Winfrey.
 “I know sadness.
 Sadness is to cry and to feel.
 But it’s that cold absence of feeling—that really hollowed-out feeling.
 That’s what dementors are.”
 For Harry, dementors also cause him to relive the trauma of his mother’s death at the hands of Voldemort: When dementors are near, he hears her screams.
-If you’re going through a difficult time, these J.K.
-Rowling quotes can motivate you through any slump.
-And if you just need to read something silly, check out these Harry Potter jokes.
+If you just need to read something silly, check out these Harry Potter jokes.

 Harry bears a resemblance to another “chosen one”